yinhongyan/notes/docs/concept.md

   * [Folder ID: folder1-2]
 content: RSS url2

 Encruption: Folder can be encrypted, shared content will be shared encrypted.
 And only subscriber who has a key can decrypt it.
 Here is only one key pairs.
 All subscribers has one key to decrupt content.
+Every month/year new content will be encrypted with new key.

 Share: You can share whole folder or individual item with.
 Every shared item has GUID - global unique ID, cypto strong (act as a public key).